Page Reviewed / Updated - February 10, 2020

 Many families often misunderstand exactly what the state means when they use the term "nursing facility level of care."
 This does not necessarily mean that the care recipient requires nursing or skilled medical services.
 Florida uses a standardized in-person exam to understand the degree to which the applicant needs assistance or partial assistance to complete two or more of activities of daily living.
 Examples include bathing, personal hygiene, eating, and mobility.
 In the case of Alzheimer’s and dementia care patients who do not have any physical limitations, the state also recognizes the need for supervision of individuals who have several memory impairments.

 Financial eligibility is complicated.
 The state considers both the applicant's income and assets.
-In 2019, the individual limit for an applicant is $2,313 per month.
-For couples, when both parties are applying, the joint income limit is $4,626 / month.
+In 2020, the individual income limit for an applicant is $2,349 per month.
+For couples, when both parties are applying, the joint income limit is $4,698 / month.
 When only one spouse applies and the other does not, the couple has more options to qualify with regards to their income.
 The spouse who needs the care has the income limit as an individual applicant.
 The spouse who is not applying is permitted to keep sufficient income from the applicant spouse to enable her or him to continue living independently.
-In this situation, couples can allocate their joint income to the healthy spouse and help the spouse that requires assistance to qualify for Medicaid.
-This is called the monthly maintenance needs allowance, and as of 2019, allows an applicant spouse to transfer as much as $3,160.50 / month to his/her non-applicant spouse.
+In this situation, the applicant spouse can allocate his / her income to the healthy spouse (the non-applicant spouse), which also helps the applicant spouse to qualify income-wise for Medicaid.
+This is called the monthly maintenance needs allowance, and as of 2020, allows an applicant spouse to transfer as much as $3,216 / month to his/her non-applicant spouse.

 The asset limit for a single applicant is $2,000, and the limit for a married couple, with both spouses applying, is $3,000.
 In situations where there is both an applicant spouse and a non-applicant spouse, different rules apply.
-As of 2019, a non-applicant spouse can retain up to $126,420 of the couples joint assets.
-This is called the community spouse resource allowance and is also intended to prevent the healthy spouse from becoming impoverished.
+As of 2020, a non-applicant spouse can retain up to $128,640 of the couples joint assets.
+This is called the community spouse resource allowance and is intended to prevent the healthy spouse from becoming impoverished.
 Please note: Certain assets are considered exempt, or said another way, non-countable towards Medicaid eligibility.
-For instance, one’s home, given the applicant or their spouse lives in it and the equity value is under $585,000 (in 2019).
+For instance, one’s home, given the applicant or their spouse lives in it and the equity value is under $595,000 (in 2020).
 Other exempt items include a vehicle, household belongings, personal items, such as one’s wedding ring, and burial plots.

 The following list is comprehensive of what is offered under the Florida Statewide Medicaid Managed Care, Long Term Care Program.
 Not every participant is eligible for all the following services.
 Those services marked with asterisks* can be participant directed.

 When the applicant senior is not in a nursing home, the application process starts with a call to the Florida senior’s local Area Agency on Aging.
-One can also call the Elder Helpline at 800-262-2243.
+One can also call the Elder Helpline.
+Find the number by county here.
 Callers should request a “screening for home and community based services.”
 The representative schedules a time for the phone screening with the primary caregiver or closest family member, usually one to two weeks out.
 The screening interview typically lasts 30 to 40 minutes.
 The interview covers basic demographic information for the applicant as well as his/her income and assets.
 The interview mostly asks about the elder’s needs for care, including his/her ability to perform Activities of Daily Living.